 - It’s good practice to assume your customers know less about your industry, your technology, and your products than you do.
 At the risk of sounding like Captain Obvious, you have a lot to teach your customers.

 In the first section of this chapter, I advised against writing lofty thought leadership content.
 That’s because your business needs to teach it’s fundamentals to everyone.
 The person who is reading your content may never have heard of the problem you’re trying to solve.
-Don’t take it as a given that readers, or potential customers are already experts in your field.
+Don’t take it as a given that your potential customers are already experts in your field.
+Strive to give your customers the "101" version of a topic.
+And remember what Einstein said:

 - Create readable content.
 Your content should contain correct grammar, and be of the appropriate reading level for your audience.